 How close to a bullseye was the sprint?
 Draw or print a shooting target and let the participants rate the sprint with a sticky dot or by drawing an ‘x’.

-There’s no particular definition for what going left or right or high or low of the bullseye.
+There’s no particular definition for what going left or right or high or low of the bullseye means.
 Instead, the participants tend to make up their own meaning: “I think we aimed a bit high”, or “I’ll put mine over here, because I felt I was on my own”, and so on.

-Coming to think of it, I actually quite like target practice as a metaphor for the sprint: we take aim, shoot, see how we did, adjust and shoot again.
+Coming to think of it, I quite like target practice as a metaphor for the sprint: we take aim, shoot, see how we did, adjust and shoot again.